jamviking/project-methodology-template/docs/PROJECT-GUIDES/development-philosophy.md

 # Development Philosophy: Document → Analyze → Refine → Approve

 ## Core Philosophy Statement
-Our development methodology is built on a systematic, hierarchical quality assurance process that ensures every level of {{PROJECT_NAME}}—from high-level objectives to individual stories—follows a rigorous **Document → Analyze → Refine → Approve** cycle before execution begins.
+Our development methodology is built on a systematic, hierarchical quality assurance process that ensures every level of the project—from high-level objectives to individual stories—follows a rigorous **Document → Analyze → Refine → Approve** cycle before execution begins.

 ## Fundamental Principles